-CTE-ROP instructors monitor student academic progress and attendance on a weekly basis.
-CTE-ROP students must maintain an overall 80% grade point average (GPA) and must score 80% or higher on specific evaluations as mandated by the program's licensing agency (see Program Academic Policies below).
+Butte County ROP instructors monitor student academic progress and attendance on a weekly basis.
+ROP students must maintain an overall 80% grade point average (GPA) and must score 80% or higher on specific evaluations as mandated by the program's licensing agency (see Program Academic Policies below).
 Students are also required to complete the entire program hours and meet program attendance standards (see Program Attendance Policies below).
 SAP evaluation points for programs are at the program midpoint as follows:

-- Administrative Medical Assistant is 400 hours and the midpoint is at 200 hours - Certified Veterinary Assistant is 600 hours and the midpoint is at 300 hours - Medical Assistant is 680 hours and the midpoint is at 340 hours - Phlebotomy Technician is 106 hours with no midpoint - Registered Dental Assistant is 980 hours and the midpoint is at 490 hours
+- " Certified Veterinary Assistant is 600 hours and the midpoint is at 300 hours - " Medical Assistant is 1,080 hours and the midpoint is at 540 hours - " Phlebotomy Technician is 106 hours with no midpoint - " Registered Dental Assistant is 980 hours and the midpoint is at 490 hours

-ACADEMIC STANDARDS
+ACADEMIC STANDARDS AND POLICIES BY PROGRAM